hypercore-one/deployment/README.md

 ## Prerequisites

 This script assumes you're running a Linux distribution that uses `apt` as a package manager (e.g., Ubuntu or Debian).
+You need to have `git` installed.
 You must also have superuser (root) privileges to execute this script.

 ## Usage